sudowing/service-engine/zinfo/0_considerations.md

 Migration support is optional -- however if you want to use it you'll need to ensure the service account being used by the app has appropriate permissions to create objects and write records.

-Additionally -- if the service account lacks permissions to CRUD to specific objects, the endpoints, resolvers and methods *will* get created -- but calls to the db will result in 500 level errors in `REST` and similar things in `GraphQL` or `gRPC`.
+Additionally, if the service account lacks permissions to CRUD to specific objects, the endpoints, resolvers and methods *will* get created -- but calls to the db will result in 500 level errors in `REST` and similar things in `GraphQL` or `gRPC`.
 The supported method for resolving this is to define service permissions in the *permissions configuration object*, which will prevent the publication of REST endpoints &* resolvers.

 ## Returning Fields on CREATE & UPDATE